DODOEX/dodoex_v2_subgraph/README.md

 ## 1、 Introduce

 **Attention**
  - In `Pair` entities,there is a virtual pool type,this is what we use when we do data statistics.
 In fact, DODO does not have these Pools.
-Please ignore the Pairs of type VIRTUAL.
+Please ignore the Pairs of type 'VIRTUAL'.

 **What is in OrderHistory**
  - Each *OrderHistory* event emit by DODOSmartRoute contract，if swap goes into the dodo liquidity pool, pool swap event will be ignored.